You might drink milk every day or use it in cooking different foods or desserts. But, how much do you know about the history of milk?

-Human being has started consuming milk from 10,000 years ago, and it DOES still make a great sense for us to drink it!
+Human beings have started consuming milk 10,000 years ago, and it DOES still make great sense for us to drink it!
 Many people in different nations are now used to having this nutritious drink or other products made from it in their refrigerators at all times.
-But, believe it or not, humankind has not been able to drink milk for most of his existence on earth! so let’s talk about the great history of milk!
+But, believe it or not, humankind has not been able to drink milk for most of its existence on earth!
+So let’s talk about the great history of milk!

 Lactose, the sugar in milk, cannot get along very well with our body organs.
 That is why if any of our poor ancestors before seven thousand years ago ever drank milk in large quantities, he would end up undergoing so much pain due to physical reactions.
 But what happened exactly?
 How come many nations are now adapted to drinking the cow’s milk?
 What is the exact history of milk consumption by the human species?

 Read on to find out more about this refreshing drink.

 The History of Milk

 The origins of cow domestication go back to 8,000 BC.
 Unfortunately, cows have not always been so gentle to us!

 At that time, Aurochs, the former ancestors of modern cows, were mainly living in groups across Asia, North Africa, and Europe.
 Human beings first started to domesticate this animal around 10,000 years ago, which resulted in two types of cattle; Bos Indicus (humped Zebu), and the humpless cattle (Bos Taurus).

 Archeological discoveries have shown that British and Northern European farmers were the first nations to start milking cows.